ProgramIsFun/ue5-force-graphhhhhhhhh/README.md

 ## To do list

+### 1

-### The rendering part is very laggy when the number of nodes reach 100.
+The rendering part is very laggy when the number of nodes reach 100.
 Speed up the rendering part and make it less laggy.

+The member variable is declared in https://github.com/everythingallaccount/ue4-force-graph-backupppp-11111/blob/3562cb5f74af1cfd5ff021711dbc703e5a4ead61/Source/ue544_blankkkkkkkkkk/KnowledgeGraph.h#L95-L95

+Because it is Uproperty, you can directly change the value in the editor.

 - Possible solution
-  - Check if the charge force is implemented correctly.
+  - Check if the charge force is implemented correctly
   - Need to time the exact time each function in order to find the bottleneck
   - Use the profiler to find the bottleneck

+### 2

-### Adding functions such as import graph or export graph in a Json format.
+Adding functions such as import graph or export graph in a Json format.

 ## A shot introduction to unreal engine 5